There are two reasons for submitting incomplete claims, such as when a patient fails to return for treatment.

 Patient Fails to Return for Planned Treatment

-- Submit the original Treatment Plan with the Failed To Attend date as the last visit date.
+Submit the original Treatment Plan with the completion date being the last date you saw the patient.
 This date does NOT need to be within the last 2 months (even though Dentally will still give you a warning about this).

 The same scenario works for Band 2 claims going off as incomplete where the dentist does not want to claim Band 3.
 In this case use a Treatment called something like 'Incomplete Treatment (Band 2 claimed)' should be left on the plan as unticked and the band 3 treatment should be removed.